isomerpages/nrf-ctrlshift/_explore/Events/Engineering & Tech Programme Scholarship (ETPS).md

 		</div>
 		<div class="section-1-row-1-col-2">
 			<img width="100%" class="desktop-only icon-1" src="https://raw.githubusercontent.com/isomerpages/psd-ste-whats-next/staging/images/ETPS/etsp-icon-1-desktop.png">
-			<p>From motivating narratives to valuable insights into their work, these stellar STE ambassadors laid the foundation for these outstanding students to explore the limitless prospects of the STE world and how they can be part of the change to better living in Singapore.</p>
+			<p style="font-size: 16px; line-height: 22px; font-weight: 600;">From motivating narratives to valuable insights into their work, these stellar STE ambassadors laid the foundation for these outstanding students to explore the limitless prospects of the STE world and how they can be part of the change to better living in Singapore.</p>
 		</div>
 	</div>
 	<div class="section-1-row-2">
 		<div class="section-1-row-2-col-1">
 			<img width="100%" class="desktop-only icon-2" src="https://raw.githubusercontent.com/isomerpages/psd-ste-whats-next/staging/images/ETPS/etsp-icon-2-desktop.png">
-			<p>From motivating narratives to valuable insights into their work, these stellar STE ambassadors laid the foundation for these outstanding students to explore the limitless prospects of the STE world and how they can be part of the change to better living in Singapore.</p>
+			<p style="font-size: 16px; line-height: 22px; font-weight: 600;">From motivating narratives to valuable insights into their work, these stellar STE ambassadors laid the foundation for these outstanding students to explore the limitless prospects of the STE world and how they can be part of the change to better living in Singapore.</p>
 		</div>
 		<div class="section-1-row-2-col-2">
 			<img width="100%" class="desktop-only" src="https://raw.githubusercontent.com/isomerpages/psd-ste-whats-next/staging/images/ETPS/etsp-image-4-desktop.png">